tonioloewald/bindinator.js/docs/react.md

   }
 ```

-The first line is a consequence of React creating components via subclassing.
+The first line of the constructor is a consequence of React creating components via subclassing.

 The whole classical inheritance pattern (even though under the hood Javascript
 does prototypical inheritance) means that if a subclass fails to call an